How much screen time do your kids get each day?

 Parental controls are available across networks, devices, and apps.

-You can visit InternetMatters.org for detailed information on setting parental controls for devices such as smartphones and tablets, broadband and mobile networks, gaming platforms, and search platforms.
+You can visit InternetMatters.org for detailed information on setting parental controls for devices, including smartphones and tablets, broadband and mobile networks, gaming platforms, and search engines.

 Many parental control apps can offer you even more control over your teen’s online activities, including social media monitoring.
 The top-rated parental control apps offer features such as: